Language Teaching Studies

 The MA Language Teaching Studies (LTS) is designed to support all language teachers.
 Program goals include:

-- Applying what has been learned in the program to an individualized capstone project that is designed for an authentic teaching or learning context (See a list of project titles since 2005).
+• Applying what has been learned in the program to an individualized capstone project (See a list of projects since 2005).

 Who Enrolls in Our Program

 A linguistics background is very helpful but not required for applicants to our program.
-The coursework taken in the first Summer term provides the linguistics background needed for the rest of the courses in the program.
-A MA in Language Teaching is considered the terminal degree for language teachers who wish to teach adults or children in private or public schools, institutions, colleges, or universities in the US or abroad.
+An MA in Language Teaching is considered the terminal degree for language teachers who wish to teach adults or children in private or public schools, institutions, colleges, or universities in the US or abroad.
 Our graduates teach across multiple contexts both in the US and abroad.
 See our Career and Professional Development page and the LTS blog to see examples of what some of our graduates have done or are doing now.

 Public K-12 schools require additional licensure in their local states, as well as preparation through programs such as the UO Teach Program in the College of Education.
 Public elementary and secondary schools abroad likewise generally require additional local certification.